evannorton/Pixel-Pigeon/README.md

 }
 ```

+3. Create a `project.ldtk` file at the root of your game's codebase, using the LDTK level editor.

-3. Create a `.gitignore` file at the root of your game's codebase.
+4. Create a `.gitignore` file at the root of your game's codebase.
 ```
 node_modules
 game.zip
 ```

-4. Create a `images` folder at the root of your game's codebase.
+5. Create a `images` folder at the root of your game's codebase.

-5. Run `npm install`.
+6. Run `npm install`.

-6. Run `npm run dev` to start a dev server with hot-reloading on port 3000.
+7. Run `npm run dev` to start a dev server with hot-reloading on port 3000.

 ## Command line interface